Airtel Payments Bank

 Airtel Payments Bank is an Indian payments bank with its headquarters in New Delhi.
 The company is a subsidiary of Bharti Airtel.

-On 5 January 2022, it was granted the scheduled bank status by the Reserve Bank of India under the second schedule of RBI Act, 1934.
+On 5 January 2022, it was granted the scheduled bank status by the Reserve Bank of India under the second schedule of Reserve Bank of India Act, 1934.

 History

 In 2015, eleven companies received In-principle approval from the Reserve Bank of India to set up Payments Bank under the guidelines for Licensing of Payments Bank.

 On 11 April 2016, Airtel Payments Bank became the first company to receive the Payments Bank license from the Reserve Bank of India under Section 22 (1) of the Banking Regulation Act, 1949.
 Airtel Payments Bank started with an 80:20 partnership between Bharti Airtel and Kotak Mahindra Bank.

 Bharti Airtel launched Airtel Payments Bank in September 2016 and went live with its pilot project in Rajasthan in November 2016.
 It was launched nationally in January 2017 to support the cashless revolution promised by the Government of India.

-In August 2021, Kotak Mahindra sold its stake to Bharti Enterprises.
+In August 2021, Kotak Mahindra Bank sold its stake to Bharti Enterprises.
 As of 31 December 2021, 99.9% equity capital of the Bank is owned by the Bharti Group of Companies.
 The bank turned profitable in the quarter ended 30 September 2021, with an annual revenue run rate of ₹1,000 crore.

+In 2024, it was named among Fortune's Fintech Innovators Asia.